 be visible from all over the Marina and elsewhere.
 Automobile

 access is limited.
 Free valet bicycle parking.
-No cars after
+No cars in or out after

 7pm.
 Dogs permitted on a leash.